Tools for a Smooth and Stress-Free Outing

 Dealing With the Drive-By Petter

 These are the people who just can’t resist petting every dog they see- including your working service dog.
 While it’s nice to love animals, a distracted dog can escalate into a dangerous situation.
-Here’s what happens when dogs are unable to pay attention to their handler’s need
+Here’s what happens when dogs are unable to pay attention to their handler’s needs.

 - A diabetic alert dog misses a cue about dropped blood sugar, and the handler goes into hypoglycemic shock.